 These contests will challenge students in a wide variety of topic areas including anatomy of an attack, an introduction to networking, cryptography, forensics, web security, and Windows/Linux security.
-The preliminary round provides an opportunity for students to learn a great deal of material in a short period of time, motivated by challenges and supported by hints, videos, and other educational materials.
-The qualifying round provides an opportunity for students to test their mettle against their peers and continue to hone their skills.
-Earning their way to the on-campus finals should provide an experience they will never forget as they learn to construct a network and then defend it from expert penetration testers.
+The Preliminary Round provides an opportunity for students to learn a great deal of material in a short period of time, motivated by challenges and supported by hints, videos, and other educational materials.
+The Qualifying Round provides an opportunity for students to test their mettle against their peers and continue to hone their skills.
+Earning their way to the on-campus Final Round should provide an experience they will never forget as they learn to construct a network and then defend it from expert penetration testers.

 The contests are open to currently enrolled high school, home school, or community college students (U.S. students only).
-Teams registering for this contest must include at least three team members including the captain and must include a faculty member as a coach.
+Teams registering for this contest must include at least three team members including the captain and must include a faculty or staff member as a coach.
 Teams are limited to at most five student members.
-The registration for each team member must include their name and their e-mail address.
-Incomplete registrations will be removed prior to the contest.